denglert/manuals/q/infra/tables_on_disk/splayed_tables/README.md

 ### Enumerating symbol columns

-If a table contains columns of type `symbo`l with repeated items (i.e. the table is not fully enumerated), trying to save it splayed will result in a type error.
+If a table contains columns of type `symbol` with repeated items (i.e. the table is not fully enumerated), trying to save it splayed will result in a type error.

 **Solution:** enumerate symbol columns before saving the table splayed.